ronmurphy/TheLongNights/docs/BVH_RAYCASTING_ACCELERATION.md

 ## Summary

-**BVH acceleration is now ACTIVE** for all raycasting in VoxelWorld!
+**BVH acceleration is now ACTIVE** for all raycasting in The Long Nights!

 ✅ **100x faster block picking**
 ✅ **Smoother gameplay**